wisdomrock/mcpclient/NPX.md

 Or even config "command" with absolute path to npx executable: "command": "D:\\MyPrograms\\nodejs\\npx" However npx is not a valid Win32 program, on Windows we must config "command": "npx.cmd"

+## Send messages to LLM
+Who are you and how can you help me? create a file named hello.txt in your current working directory with content 'Hello World'